Cosmology of non-local f(R) gravity: Non-local generalization of GR and equations of motion

 \section{Non-local generalization of GR and equations of motion}

 We consider the following nonlocal gravity action

-where $R$ is the scalar curvature, $\Lambda$ is the cosmological constant, $ \mathcal{F}(\Box)= \displaystyle \sum_{n =0}^{\infty} f_{n}\Box^{n}$ is an analytic function of the d'Alembert-Beltrami operator $\Box = \nabla^\mu\nabla_\mu$ where $\nabla_\mu$ is the covariant derivative.
-The Planck mass $M_P$ is related to the Newtonian constant $G$ as $M_P^2=\frac1{8 \pi G}$ and $P$,$Q$ are scalar functions of the scalar curvature.
-The dimensionality is fixed to $4$ and our signature is $(-,+,+,+)$. $\lambda$ is a constant and in principle can be absorbed in the rescaling of $\FF(\Box)$.
+where $R$ is the scalar curvature, $\Lambda$ is the cosmological constant, $ \mathcal{F}(\Box)= \displaystyle \sum_{n =0}^{\infty} f_{n}\Box^{n}$ is an analytic function of the d'Alembert operator $\Box = \nabla^\mu\nabla_\mu$ where $\nabla_\mu$ is the covariant derivative.
+The Planck mass $M_P$ is related to the Newtonian constant $G$ as $M_P^2=\frac1{8 \pi G}$ and $P$,$Q$ are scalar functions of the scalar curvature. $\lambda$ is a constant and in principle can be absorbed in the rescaling of $\FF(\Box)$.
 However, it is a convenient tool to track the GR limit which is $\lambda\to 0$.
 As it is obvious we are going down the way of generalizing the results obtained earlier in the case $P=Q=R$ \cite{Biswas:2012bp}.
 In the sequel we shall omit an explicit further citation of these results referring them rather as the \textit{non-local $R^2$} case.

-To have physically meaningful expressions and to keep track of the non-localities one should introduce the scale of non-locality using a new mass parameter $M$.
-Then the function $\FF$ would be expanded in Taylor series as $\mathcal{F}(\Box)= \displaystyle \sum_{n =0}^{\infty} \bar f_{n}\Box^{n}/M^{2n}$ with all barred constants dimensionless.
+To have physically meaningful expressions and to keep track of the non-localities one should introduce the scale of non-locality using a new mass parameter $\Mc$.
+Then the function $\FF$ would be expanded in Taylor series as $\mathcal{F}(\Box)= \displaystyle \sum_{n =0}^{\infty} f_{\Mc n}\Box^{n}/\Mc^{2n}$ with all constants $f_{\Mc n}$ dimensionless.
 We will return to these notations during the discussion of our results.